-Social media platforms and the internet have ushered in new tools and strategies designed to help organizations get their news picked up by reporters.
+Social media platforms and AI have ushered in new tools and strategies designed to help schools and nonprofits get their newsworthy press releases and pitches covered by reporters.

-Yet, schools and nonprofits continue to send press releases to dozens, sometimes hundreds of editors, reporters, bloggers, and podcasts, without getting any response.
+Yet schools and nonprofits continue to send press releases to dozens, sometimes hundreds, of editors, reporters, bloggers, and podcasters without receiving any response.

 Journalists who have weighed in on the matter—those who receive dozens and, in some cases, hundreds of press releases each day—say they need a break from sifting through garbage in search of gold.
-Journalists’ biggest complaint is against those who send them press releases about topics they do not cover, which usually happens as a result of blanket email blasts.
+Journalists’ biggest complaint is against those who send them press releases about topics they do not cover, often as a result of blanket email blasts.

 To ensure your press release rises to the top, you must immediately grab the reporter’s attention.
 To get their attention, you need to know what interests them.
 Once you know what interests them, you must develop headline hooks and first paragraphs that sound like packaged news pieces.

 And so, if you are targeting the right reporters but not getting pick-ups, you might want to analyze your approach.
-You need to be sure the email subject line sends a clear message that the contents are gold, not garbage.
+You need to ensure the email subject line conveys that the contents are “gold, not garbage.”

 With that in mind, let’s look at five tactics to get your press release noticed by busy reporters.